Workshop: Saturday, February 29, 2020, 1:00 pm to 4:00 pm

 BMO Lab presents a screening of Montreal artist Dale Hayward's award-winning film "BONE MOTHER," a work created entirely with the use of 3D printing.
 Join us after the screening for a talk with Dale and an exhibition of the physical artifacts.

 A vain and arrogant youth dares to enter Baba Yaga’s living house of bones.
 What emerges will forever fill our nights with terror.

 Thursday, September 26, 2019, 12:00 pm to 2:00 pm

-The BMO Lab for Creative Research in the Arts, Performance, Emerging Technologies and AI hosted a reception for internationally acclaimed theatre and opera director Robert Wilson in honour of his Lifetime Achievement Award from the Centre for Drama, Theatre and Performance Studies.
+The BMO Lab for Creative Research in the Arts, Performance, Emerging Technologies, and AI hosted a reception for internationally acclaimed theatre and opera director Robert Wilson in honor of his Lifetime Achievement Award from the Centre for Drama, Theatre and Performance Studies.
 To learn more about the event, visit our events page.

 Robert Wilson chats with David Rokeby, director of the BMO Lab and computer science, theatre and music students from the BMO Lab’s graduate course “Theatre and Emerging Technologies.”

 Robert Wilson with Director of the Centre for Drama, Theatre and Performance Studies Tamara Trojanowska and Professor Pia Kleber, a major force behind the creation of the BMO Lab.